erikvanzijst/radioclock/firmware/README.md

 Info : at91samda1e16b.cpu: hardware has 4 breakpoints, 2 watchpoints
 Info : starting gdb server for at91samda1e16b.cpu on 3333
-Info : Listening on port 3333 for gdb connections
+Info : Listening on port 3333 for gdb connections target halted due to debug-request, current mode: Thread
+xPSR: 0x41000000 pc: 0x000019e4 msp: 0x20000900
+Info : Listening on port 6666 for tcl connections
+Info : Listening on port 4444 for telnet connections Connect CLion Remote Debug session now...
 ```

+Leave this process running while debugging.
+Kill it before flashing new
+firmware, as only one OpenOCD server can be connected to the target at a time.

 Now open the `firmware/` directory as project root in
 [CLion](https://www.jetbrains.com/clion/) and create a "Remote Debug" session